Academic and Senior Administrative Staff

 Between 1983-87, Ambassador Stephenson established a private practice with the late W. B. Frankson, Q.C. on Duke Street in Kingston, before becoming Managing Partner in the law firm of Stephenson, Hemming and Green in 1988.
 While in private practice, Amb.
 Stephenson served as a Judge Advocate for the Jamaica Defence Force Court Martial Tribunal and an Assessor in Trial Advocacy at the Norman Manley Law School.
 He also lectured on the role of the Securities Commission and Securities Law Enforcement at the Jamaican Institute of Management from 1995 – 2000 and at Today’s Money Ltd. Training Seminars during 2006.

 Amb.
-Stephenson was a member of Jamaica’s Delegation at CARICOM Inter-Government Task Force Meetings on Amendments to Protocols VIII and IX of the Treaty of Chaguaramas from February, 1999 to December, 2000.
-He also served as Jamaica’s representative and CARICOM’s alternate on the Free Trade Area of the Americas (FTAA) Negotiating Group on Competition Policy from February, 1999 to December, 2000.
-As a CARICOM Consultant he prepared a Report for the Secretariat in March, 2004, on a Project to establish a Competition Commission for the region to enforce the provisions of the Treaty governing Competition Law & Policy, Consumer Protection and Dumping & Subsidies.
-He was subsequently appointed to serve for five (5) years as a Commissioner of the CARICOM Competition Commission (CCC) based in Suriname in January, 2008.
-A member of the Lay Magistrates Association of Jamaica, Amb.
-Stephenson was commissioned as a Justice of the Peace for the parish of Saint Andrew on November 30, 2011.
+Stephenson was a member of Jamaica’s Delegation at CARICOM Inter-Government Task Force Meetings on Amendments to Protocols VIII and IX of the Treaty of Chaguaramas and CARICOM’s alternate on the Free Trade Area of the Americas (FTAA) Negotiating Group on Competition Policy from February, 1999 to December, 2000.
+As a CARICOM Consultant he prepared a Report for the Secretariat in March, 2004, on a Project to establish a Competition Commission for the region to enforce the provisions of the Treaty governing Competition Law & Policy and Consumer Protection.
+He was subsequently appointed and has served as a Commissioner of the CARICOM Competition Commission (CCC) based in Suriname since January, 2008.
+A member of the St. Andrew Justices of the Peace and Lay Magistrates Association of Jamaica, Amb.
+Stephenson was commissioned as a Justice of the Peace on November 30, 2011.

 While at the University of the West Indies (Mona Campus), Ambassador Stephenson served on the Guild Council as Hall Chairman of Taylor Hall.
 He also served as Sub Warden for the Hall and went on to represent both the Mona and Cave Hill Campuses in football, cricket and hockey.